DSL-Lab/DSL-Lab.github.io/_posts/2025-08-18-diff-distill.md

 \left[ w(t) \left\| v_\theta(\mathbf{x}_t, t) - v(\mathbf{x}_t, t | \mathbf{x}_0) \right\|_2^2 \right]
 $$

 where $$w(t)$$ is a reweighting function<d-footnote>The weighting function modulates the contribution of the loss at each time step.
 This is necessary because the nature of the task differs fundamentally between high and low noise levels, requiring a balanced treatment of the loss across these regimes.
-Some common ones are included in this [blog](https://diffusionflow.github.io/).</d-footnote>.
+Some common ones are included in this blog https://diffusionflow.github.io/.</d-footnote>.

 <span style="color: orange; font-weight: bold;">Sampling</span>: Solve the ODE $$\require{physics} \dv{\mathbf{x}_t}{t}=v_\theta(\mathbf{x}_t, t)$$ from the initial condition $$\mathbf{x}_1\sim p_{\text{noise}}.$$ Typically, an Euler solver or another high-order ODE solver is employed, taking a few hundred discrete steps through iterative refinements.